pbmanis/cnmodel/README.rst

        (Note that under MacOSX, python 3.7 is usable, including with Matlab R2019a; the Windows version of Matlab R2018b is restricted to python 3.6)
+       This will create a minimal installation.

 2. A Python-linked version of NEURON (www.neuron.yale.edu).
-The code has been tested with NEURON 7.5 and 7.6.
-We recommend getting the most recent version of NEURON and recompiling the .mod files in the mechanisms directory.
+The code has been tested with NEURON 7.5, 7.6, 7.72 and 7.8.1.
+For older versions of NEURON (7.5, 7.6)
+getting the most recent version of NEURON and recompiling the .mod files in the mechanisms directory.
+For the newer versions, you should be able to do a "standard install".
+DO not do pip install.

 3. A C compiler (gcc).
 Needed for compilation of mechanisms for NEURON.